 6.)
 Are you a member of any professional organizations?

-Throughout my career I have been a member of the Professional Photographers of America (PPA), the Wedding and Portrait Photographers International (WPPI), the International Society of Professional Wedding Photographers (ISPWP) and Fearless Photographers.
-While I’ve won many awards being a member of these groups, and have attended conferences throughout the world thanks to these organizations, I have exceeded the educational opportunities afforded by these organizations and and no longer find them beneficial to my success.
+I am a member of the Professional Photographers of America (PPA), the Wedding and Portrait Photographers International (WPPI), the International Society of Professional Wedding Photographers (ISPWP), The Wedding Photojournalist Association (WPJA) and Fearless Photographers.
+I’ve won many awards as a member of these groups, and have attended conferences throughout the world thanks to these organizations.

 7.)
 Do you carry back-up equipment?